-The Senate Armed Services Committee has unanimously approved the nomination of Robert Gates to be the next Secretary of Defense.
-Gates testified before the committee Tuesday that the United States was not winning the war in Iraq and that all options remained on the table for dealing with the war.
+AMY GOODMAN: The Senate Armed Services Committee has unanimously approved the nomination of Robert Gates to be the next secretary of defense.
+Gates testified before the committee Tuesday that the U.S. is not winning the war in Iraq and that all options remain on the table for dealing with that war.

-In a 21-0 vote, the committee approved him to replace Donald Rumsfeld, who quit last month amid criticism of his Iraq policy.
-Gates’s nomination now goes to the full Senate for a confirmation vote, which could be held as early as today.
-He is widely expected to win approval.
+In a 21-to-nothing vote, the committee approved him to replace Donald Rumsfeld, who quit last month amid criticism of Iraq policy.
+Gates’ nomination now goes to the full Senate for a confirmation vote, which could be held as early as today.
+He’s expected to win approval.
 In his opening statement Tuesday, Gates made it clear that he would make Iraq his highest priority.

-ROBERT GATES, DEFENSE SECRETARY NOMINEE: I am under no illusion why I am sitting before you today — the war in Iraq.
+ROBERT GATES: I am under no illusion why I am sitting before you today: the war in Iraq.
 Addressing the challenges we face in Iraq must and will be my highest priority, if confirmed.

-The hearing came on a day when more than 60 people were killed in shootings and car bomb attacks in Iraq.
-Three US soldiers were also killed.
-Gates went on to say he was open to new ideas on Iraq but warned that the situation there could lead to a wider regional conflict.
+AMY GOODMAN: The hearing came on a day when more than 60 people were killed in shootings and car bomb attacks in Iraq.
+Three U.S. soldiers were also killed.
+Gates went on to say he was open to new ideas on Iraq, but warned the situation there could lead to a wider regional conflict.

 I did not seek this position or a return to government.
 I am here because I love my country and because the president of the United States believes I can help in a difficult time.

 AMY GOODMAN: During the hearing, the incoming chair of the Armed Services Committee, Senator Carl Levin, listed for Gates what he said were the Bush administration’s failures in Iraq.